salilab/imp/doc/manual/code_conventions.md

   as well as allows functions to be overloaded (so there can be an IMP::core::transform() which takes IMP::core::RigidBody particles instead).

 - IMP::Restraint and IMP::ScoreState classes should generally use a
   IMP::SingletonContainer (or other type of Container) to store the set of IMP::Particle objects that they act on.
+Alternatively, take and store one or more IMP::ParticleIndex objects (or related types, such as IMP::ParticleIndexPair).

 - Store collections of IMP::Object-derived
   objects of type `Name` using a `Names`.
 Declare functions that accept them to take a `NamesTemp` (`Names` is a `NamesTemp)`.
   `Names` are reference counted (see IMP::Object for details);
   `NamesTemp` are not.
-Store collections of particles using a `Particles` object, rather than decorators.
+Store collections of particles using IMP::ParticleIndexes, rather than using IMP::Particles or decorators.

 - To handle floating-point data, use the standard C++ `double` type.
 (In most cases on modern 64-bit systems, `float` isn't any more efficient.)
 Use the